 However, the penalty period is applicable only to individuals needing long-term care in an institution, or who receive home health care.
 If you need acute care, including hospital or physician services, you will still be eligible to receive those benefits.

-If you have questions regarding Medicaid eligibility, or any other Medicaid planning concerns, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding Medicaid eligibility, or any other Medicaid planning concerns, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018